jim11662418/Atomic-Clock-Modification/README.md

 # Atomic-Clock-Modification
-A simple modification to an digital atomic clock provides a visual indication that the signal from WWVB is being received.
+This is a simple modification to an digital atomic clock that provides a visual indication that the signal from WWVB from Ft.
+Collin CO is being received. https://github.com/user-attachments/assets/3c32a265-0068-47c1-9179-da709304ece9
-I needed some sort of device to let me know when a signal was being received from WWVB in Ft.
-Collins, CO.
-My first thought was to cannibalize the receiver module from an spare atomic clock that wasn't being used, but I decided instead to modify the atomic clock to add an LED while retaining the clock's functionality.

-https://github.com/user-attachments/assets/3c32a265-0068-47c1-9179-da709304ece9
 <p align="center">The red LED in the lower right corner of the clock blinks once per second when the WWVB signal is received.</p><br>
 <p align="center"><img src="/images/Atomic Clock Modification.png"/>